barryclark/jekyll-now/newpost.md

 In this final scenario (that I'm presenting, at least), third party votes "siphoned off" and equal amount of votes from both Clinton and Trump.
 This case is as unexciting as the first one.

 Let's look at Utah and Arizona again.
 In Utah, Trump would have received [60%](https://www.google.com/search?q=47%2B25%2F2) of the vote and Clinton would have received [40%](https://www.google.com/search?q=27%2B25%2F2).
 For Arizona, Clinton would have received [937763](https://www.google.com/search?q=888374%2B98779%2F2) and Trump [1022289](https://www.google.com/search?q=972900%2B98779%2F2).
 (Some poor voter's vote got split down the middle.)
-Trump will still wins, and again this is true for all states.
+Trump will still win, and again this is true for all states.

 ## Closing Remarks